-Steamed Artichokes with Lemon Beurre Blanc are a fantastic appetizer for sharing, or a light first course.
-The lemony-buttery white wine sauce clings to each leaf, making for the most delicious bites ever.
+Steamed Artichokes with Lemon Beurre Blanc are a fantastic appetizer for sharing, light first course or side dish.
+The lemony-buttery white wine dipping sauce clings to each leaf, making for the most delicious bites ever.

-If you’ve never steamed an artichoke, you won’t believe how easy it is.
+If you’ve never steamed a fresh artichoke, you won’t believe how easy it is.

-I love serving steamed artichokes with Lemon Beurre Blanc.
+My favorite way to serve steamed artichokes is with Lemon Beurre Blanc.
 Even though it’s made with butter and the flavors are rich, it’s light and absolutely delectable with the texture and taste of the artichoke.

 What is Lemon Beurre Blanc?